remmob/itho_amber/README.md

 ## Known issues
 -   The first V2.29 software, released in 5-2024 contains a bug.<br>
-    When a modbus value is written, the days when the legionella program runs, get altered.<br>
+    When a Modbus value is written, the days when the legionella program runs, get altered.<br>
     This is known tot Itho and will be resolved in the next update.<br>
     Please contact your installer for information about software updates.
--   Settings M1.01, M1.20 and M9.05 have different bandwith in the Modbus
+-   Settings M1.01, M1.20 and M9.05 have different bandwidth in the Modbus
     than through the LCD controller.<br>
-    For example: M1.01 can be set in the LCD beteen 1-5°C, in the Modbus between 1-3°C. When set above 3°C in the LCD, will display correct in the integration<br>
+    For example: M1.01 can be set in the LCD between 1-5°C, in the Modbus between 1-3°C. When set above 3°C in the LCD, will display correctly in the integration<br>
     When you set it to 5 in the integration, it reverts back to max 3°C.
--   Some values are read only.
-I do not understand why this choice was made by Itho, I have asked them<br> to make all settings writeble...
+-   Some values are read-only.
+I do not understand why this choice was made by Itho, I have asked them<br> to make all settings writeable...
 To be continued...

 ## Roadmap
 - Adding error codes
 - Weekly clocks\timers.
-The can not be written.
+They can not be written.
 Timers with automations
-  in Home Assistant makes much more sens.
+  in Home Assistant makes much more sense.
-  But if people really need read the timmer values, I will reconsider my decicion.
+  But if people really need to read the timmer values, I will reconsider my decision.